milo168/EE209IOT/README.md

 ![waveform zeroes](/images/BCNNfloating0x0000marked.png)
 ![waveform ones](/images/BCNNfloating0xFFFFmarked.png)

-## Prior Work
+## Related Work
+This project was based on the work done in [1].
+Their contributions including identifying patterns to recognize the output of multiplication.
+With the use of simple deep neural networks (DNN), they are able to identify the orignal input image.
+This work does not address more complex, non-binary images.
+In addition to this work, other work has been to analyze power traces and what they may reveal.
+At this time, the work in 2019 seems most comparable to our work and expansion.
 ## Future Work
 We can see this project expanded in many ways.
 One point we considered was beginning to introduce non-binary values to the CNN.
 In this applicaiton, we can begin to consider grey-scale images.
 Starting with a mid-point value to consider a third value would be a good start. from there we would expand to a range of values.
-In implementation, this is much more challenges as distinguishing the differences and patterns in traces become more difficult.
+In implementation, this is much more challenging as distinguishing the differences and patterns in traces become more difficult.
 At that point the group would definitley need to move to a different hardware setup to make similar observations to the CNN results obtained.
+This could include a Raspberry Zero or another processor such as the Intel Pentium.
+Aside from the leakage points we observed, there are other hardware optimizations that may leak information.
+Similar trace analysis may be performed on int//float multiplication by 1, integer multiplication by 0, or division by 1.
+These all may be exploited by attackers, and further research may be done to address how these attacks may be done as well as mitigation efforts.

 ## References
 [1] G. Dong, P. Wang, P. Chen, R. Gu and H. Hu, "Floating-Point Multiplication Timing Attack on Deep Neural Network," 2019 IEEE International Conference on Smart Internet of Things (SmartIoT), Tianjin, China, 2019, pp. 155-161.